 Get ready to explore the underwater wonders of San Diego!
 From the stunning La Jolla Cove to the family-friendly Mission Bay and everything in between, this city is home to some of the best snorkeling spots in the world.
 Join us as we dive into the crystal-clear waters of La Jolla Shores, discover the diverse marine life at La Jolla Cove Ecological Reserve, and explore the rocky reefs of Coronado Beach.
 Whether you're a seasoned snorkeler or a first-time adventurer, San Diego has something for everyone!
-And if you're looking for another spot to snorkel in California check out our Snorkeling on Catalina Island article.
+We've made a full article about snorkeling at La Jolla Cove, and if you're looking for another spot to snorkel in California check out our Snorkeling on Catalina Island article.

 La Jolla Cove is an absolute gem when it comes to snorkeling.
 The clear and calm waters and abundant marine life make it a popular spot for snorkelers particularly for beginners.

 One of the reasons why La Jolla Cove is so great for snorkeling is the incredible visibility.
 The water here is often crystal clear, allowing you to see all the way to the ocean floor.
 This makes it easy to spot a variety of marine life, from schools of colorful fish to rays gliding gracefully along the ocean floor.

 Another reason why La Jolla Cove is so special is the incredible variety of marine life that you can see here.
 The cove is home to a huge range of underwater creatures, including sea turtles, leopard sharks, and even the occasional sea lion.
 It's not uncommon to spot bright orange Garibaldi fish darting in and out of the kelp forests, or to see a curious octopus peeking out from a crevice in the rocks.